Registration is open for Camp Journey. Learn more about the overnight camp on the Resources Page

 Our Mission

-We provide scholarships to students affected by Type 1 diabetes who choose to attend a New Orleans Archdiocesan School.
+We provide scholarships to students affected by Type 1 diabetes who choose to attend a New Orleans Archdiocesan or Baton Rouge Diocesan School.
 Managing diabetes can be costly and families should not have to choose between covering educational or medical needs for their child.

 Mission Accomplishments